SDU-eScience/SDUCloudDoc/docs/source/confluent.rst

 Kafka
 ------
 Kafka is a distributed streaming platform.
-We use Kafka to take data from log messages, services and user activity.
+We use Kafka to build and process our streaming data pipeline.
+It allow us to

+* Publish and subscribe to streams of records.
+* Store streams of records in a fault-tolerant way.
+* Process streams of records as they occur.

+Kafka Streams
+^^^^^^^^^^^^^
+Kafka Streams is a client library for building applications and microservices, where the input and output data are stored in Kafka clusters.

 .. _Zookeeper:

 Zookeeper
 ---------
 Zookeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.